Elizabeth Gurley Flynn: Communist Party USA

-Flynn launched a campaign for their release but, in June 1951, was herself arrested in the second wave of arrests and prosecuted under the Smith Act with sixteen other Communist Party members.
+In June 1951, Flynn was herself arrested in the second wave of arrests and prosecuted under the Smith Act with sixteen other Communist Party members.
 They were accused of conspiring to "teach and advocate violent overthrow" of the government.
-Original lawyers included: Abraham L. Pomerantz, Carol Weiss King, Victor Rabinowitz, Michael Begun, Harold I. Cammer, Mary Kaufman, Leonard Boudin, and Abraham Unger.
-Later, they were relieved by O. John Rogge, gangster Frank Costello's lawyer George Wolf, William W. Kleinman, Joseph L. Delaney, Frank Serri, Osmond K. Fraenkel, Henry G. Singer, Abraham J. Gellinoff, Raphael P. Koenig, and Nicholas Atlas.
-After a nine-month trial, she was found guilty and served two years in Federal Prison Camp, Alderson near Alderson, West Virginia.
+After a nine-month trial, she and her co-defendants were found guilty.
+Flynn was sentenced to three years in Federal Prison Camp, Alderson near Alderson, West Virginia.
 She later wrote a prison memoir, The Alderson Story: My Life as a Political Prisoner.

-After her release from prison, Flynn resumed her activities for leftist and Communist causes.
+After her release from prison, Flynn continued to fight for free speech and the right of Americans to hold political views without persecution.
 She ran for the New York City Council as a Communist in 1957, garnering a total of 710 votes.

-Flynn became the first national chairwoman of the Communist Party of the United States in 1961.
+In 1961, Flynn became the first national chairwoman of CPUSA.
+A year later, her passport was revoked under Section 6 of the McCarran Act, which made it illegal for any member of the Communist Party to apply for, use, or attempt to use a passport.
+Flynn appealed the decision.
+Throughout the appeals process she spoke and wrote articles in defense of the right to travel.
+In 1963, she and Herbert Aptheker, whose passport had also been revoked, had their case heard by the Supreme Court.
+The court decided in their favor, ruling that Section 6 deprived an individual of liberty without due process of the law in violation of the Fifth Amendment.